Why these Indian state elections matter to the whole world

 The two high-value notes represented 86% of all cash in circulation in India.
 The surprise recall, and the subsequent release of new 500 and 2000 rupee notes, led to weeks of long queues at banks and ATMs across the country.

 At the time, Modi said the recall was aimed at cracking down on corrupt hoarders of untaxed cash.
-A number of reputed global economists, included Harvard's Lawrence Summers and Ken Rogoff criticized Modi's move as excessive.
+A number of reputed global economists, including Harvard's Lawrence Summers and Ken Rogoff, criticized Modi's move as excessive.

 On the campaign in Uttar Pradesh last month, Modi refuted their criticisms by saying "hard work beats Harvard."